You are here:

 Contract signers must be familiar with and comply with the College's contracting policy and procedures.
 See Getting Help, Responsibilities and How to Manage Contracts for more information.
 Many contracts may also require review by counsel, risk management or other departments, including contracts that promise exclusivity of services or products or that cannot be canceled.

 No person who is not an authorized signatory may enter into binding contract negotiations, or approve or execute a contract on behalf of the College, without explicit written permission from an authorized signatory who is her or his division head, department manager, or chair.
 Those signing without such authority may incur personal liability, and/or may be subject to discipline by the College, including termination.

 Divisions and/or departments are responsible to manage and direct contract approval, signatory authority, and spending authority for their staff.

 Division heads have the authority to sign contracts valued up to $100,000.
-Other contracts that must be approved (or signed) by the vice presidents or division heads (the vice president for finance and administration, vice president and dean of faculty, dean of students, chief advancement officer, and dean of enrollment and assessment) include:
+Other contracts that must be approved (or signed) by the vice presidents or division heads (the vice president for finance and administration, vice president and dean of faculty, vice president and dean of students, chief advancement officer, and dean of enrollment and retention) include:

 If the vice presidents or cabinet members designated in this section approve but do not sign the contract, the contract shall be signed by the appropriate official designated in the "Authorized Signatories" section below.